tayburke/Learning-Tones/README.md

 Finally, you are ready to start classifying your audio into the four tones of Mandarin Chinese.

 - [ ] **Create folder to hold user audio**
-> You will create a folder to hold all your audio files.
+>You will create a folder to hold all your audio files.
 This just creates a folder to store the audio recordings for the  >current session.
-In case you want to always be able to refer back to your learning over time, do the following: remove the >line `shutil.rmtree(user_audio_directory)' under **Create folder to hold user audio** and all the code under the section >titled **Delete all user recordings**.
+In case you want to always be able to refer back to your learning over time, do the following: remove the >line shutil.rmtree(user_audio_directory) under **Create folder to hold user audio** and all the code under the section titled >**Delete all user recordings**.

 - [ ] **Record user's voice**